How To Calm Yourself Down – 5 Ways To Relax Your Mind, Body & Soul

 How To Calm Down A Friend

-As long as their anger or anxiety doesn’t escalate into violence toward you, you can attempt to help anyone calm down.
 If they have a tendency to lose control when upset, it’s better to avoid them, but if they can still interact in a productive and good way, you can give them a lifeline when they need it.

 Try these methods of de-escalation with someone that you believe needs support emotionally or mentally.

-Take a deep breath with them: A deep breath can be helpful during an anxiety attack.
-Practice deep breathing with the other person if they agree.
 If their throat feels dry, you can grab a glass of water for them.
 In order to deal with tension, lead them through a progressive muscle relaxation technique routine – clenching and releasing various parts of their body as they go.

-Just listen: Don’t try to fix what you can’t understand.
-Give the upset person space to express themselves.
-Let them vent their emotions without trying to offer advice.
 When you do respond, keep your tone neutral.
 If they start blaming you for their state, then it’s probably time to step back and let them go through whatever process they need to.

 Be available: Instead of advising the distressed individual to manage their stress or telling them they overreacted, try providing validation.
 Ask open-ended questions to learn more about their needs and feelings.

 Leave, when it’s necessary: Whether you are attempting to assist a stranger, coworker, friend, or member of your family, you should only remain by their side to calm them down if they interact with you in a positive way.
-Tell them their actions are unacceptable in any scenario if they begin gaslighting you or treating you cruelly, and then leave the scene.

 Keep your own emotions in check: You need to be cautious and control your own emotions because a distressed person’s emotions can spread to you.
 If you suffer from panic attacks yourself, be open and honest with the person if you feel you are struggling to maintain positive emotions.
-Saying that you need to take a break is acceptable.
-Balance your own well-being so that you can assist others in balancing theirs more effectively.

 In conclusion